Why Retailers Should Consider Digital Ads This Holiday Season

 One way that has been working for a number of Canadian retailers is by improving the precision with which they measure store visit conversions.
 When a shopper enables their location history on their mobile device, this allows you to gather anonymized data that shows if the same person who clicked on an online ad visited your store within a certain period of time.
 Data like this will help you optimize your digital campaigns according to a number of factors including keywords, device type and even location.
 Keeping an eye on the customer’s entire journey from a click to an in-store sale, this will help you better focus your ad budget, and will help you and your digital marketing team focus their efforts where they’re needed most.

 The team of digital marketing experts at Stigan Media have a firm understanding about how to obtain such useful information and put it to use in a comprehensive digital strategy.
-To find out more about how we can help your Canadian retail business, feel free to contact us directly to set up a free consultation.
+To find out more about how we can help your Canadian retail business, feel free to contact our digital marketing company in Vancouver to set up a free consultation.
 You can also find us on Twitter and Facebook to get the latest updates with helpful tips like these.

 1 Google/Ipsos, “Canada Shopping Study,” 2016, Base; In-store transactions n= 1,700, online transactions n=1000.